SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 conference information.
 Sheridan will forward you a schedule and instructions on how to proceed.

-Draft a "Letter from the Programme Chair," which should include a description of the paper selection process (number of papers submitted and accepted, etc.).
+Draft a "Letter from the Program Chair," which should include a description of the paper selection process (number of papers submitted and accepted, etc.).
 Forward the letter to Sheridan along with any other front matter (perhaps a "Letter from the